 Durham Cathedral's Choral Scholars form the "Cathedral Scholars" to perform male-voice close-harmony music.
 I created this website in 2003-4.

-I redesigned the Chelmsford Singers website in February 2003, with the dark pink arch.
-This was refreshed a small amount with the blue arch, in October 2004.
+I redesigned the Chelmsford Singers website in February 2003.
+Originally pink, I updated it to a blue arch in October 2004.
 The website was replaced

 Corpus May Ball

 I helped on the web team which created the May Ball 2005 website.

 During my time at CPC (1999-2001), I made a small website for the music department, with details of the organ, staff and choirs, using the altar frontal as a background.
 At the same time I created a "choir site" for choir members only, which provided the latest choir diary and allowed people to let us know if they were absent.
 Although this wasn't heavily used, it was clearly the start in my mind of the Choir Admin

 ).
 The church itself had its own website, which I was asked to replace with a new site in August 2005.
 For this website I created a short panoramic tour, with three locations.
 Unfortunately I never managed to get all the pillars straight...
 When the church became Croydon Minster, they got a new snazzy site